roverandrew/keepitclean/README.md

     <li>Request pre-trained ML model from S3.</li>
     <li>Return pre-trained ML model from S3.</li>
     <li>Our Lambda Function uses the pre-trained model to run our proprietary ML algorithm
         to determine whether the supplied content is inappropriate or not.
-Based on whether the content was deemed inappropriate or not, our business                     logic determines the data that is to be sent back to the gateway.
-This data is then sent to the API Gateway.
+Based on the output of the model and the passed parameters, our business logic determines the data that is to be sent back to the API Gateway.
     </li>
-    <li>Data is then returned to the client</li>
+    <li>Data is then returned from the gateway to the client</li>
 </ol>

 <br>